grork/SlackAPISample/README.md

 	+ Handle Resizing while navigated to an item
 		+ ~~E.g. if on an item & small, when resized larger should show that item~~
 		+ if on an item when large, should navigate to that page when made smaller
+		+ Need to factor a view model now for the main page to keep state
 + ~~Use page/Control for user page as detail for master-detail~~
 + ~~Make layout look nice following 4px grid~~
 + Image loading seems inconsistent, and not as smooth as I'd like in the listview